 Initial Enrollment Period (IEP)

 When you first become eligible for Medicare, you can join during the 7-month period that starts 3 months before the month you turn 65, includes the month you turn 65 and ends 3 months after the month you turn 65.

 Special Enrollment Period (SEP)

 In most cases, you must stay in the plan for the calendar year when your coverage began.
 But when certain events happen in your life, you may be able to join, switch or drop a Medicare Advantage plan and a Medicare prescription drug plan and return to Original Medicare during a Special Enrollment Period.
-Below is a list of some, but not all the reasons you may need to change during a Special Enrollment Period:
+Here are some, but not all the reasons you may need to change during a Special Enrollment Period:

 - You move outside of the plan’s approved service area